colin-gourlay/sundown-sessions/src/content/releases/x/xtc/drums-and-wires/index.md

 ---
 ## About

-Drums and Wires is the third studio album by Swindon new wave band XTC, released on Virgin Records in 1979.
-It reached number 34 on the UK Albums Chart and marked a deliberate shift to a more stark, rhythmically driven sound, produced by Steve Lillywhite with contributions from Terry Chambers' prominent, live-room drums.
+*Drums And Wires* reached number 34 on the UK Albums Chart and marked a deliberate shift to a more stark, rhythmically driven sound, produced by Steve Lillywhite with contributions from Terry Chambers' prominent, live-room drums.

 The album is considered a key record in the post-punk canon.